avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 traditional relational database.
 In order to integrate with OpenShift infrastructure management tooling, it is necessary to additionally expose its capabilities as Kubernetes-native APIs.
-They will be implemented as Custom Resource Definitions and a controller with the assisted service's capabilities.
+They will be implemented as Custom Resource Definitions and controllers with the Assisted Service's capabilities.

 For the first deliverable, a local deployment of the backing service will include new controllers that will operate to achieve the desired state as